AleksandarFaraj/blocksite/README.md

 # blocksite
-## Chrome extension for blocking sites using regular expression
+## Light and easy way to block websites
 ### How to use
 1. copy files into you computer.
 2. open chrome://extentions and drop files there
-3. open extension's preferences and write your regular expression into textarea.
+3. open extension's preferences and write hostnames there.
+Divide hostnames from each other by space or new line.
 4. click save button.

+### Example:
+[screenshot][screenshot]

 Now any active tab will be automatically closed if your regex matches tab's URL's **hostname**.
 You can check your regex on the site [regex101][regex101]